 \subsubsection{RQ4. \RQfour}

-In this research question, we focus on assessing the effectiveness of \jdbl in reducing the size of the packaged artifacts.
-We consider all the elements in the \jar files before the debloat, and study the size of the debloated version of the artifact, with respect to the original bundle.
+We consider all the elements in the \jar files before the debloating, and study the size of the debloated version of the artifact, with respect to the original bundle.
 Decreasing the size of \jar files by removing bloated bytecode has a positive impact on saving space on disk, and helps reduce overhead when the \jar files are shipped over the network.

-\jar files contain bytecode, as well as additional resources that depend on the functionalities of the artifacts (\eg, \texttt{html}, \texttt{dll}, \texttt{so}, and \texttt{css} files). \jar files also contain resources required by \mv to handle configurations and dependencies (\eg, \texttt{MANIFEST.MF} and \texttt{pom.xml}).
+\jar files contain bytecode, as well as additional resources that depend on the functionalities of the artifacts (\eg, \texttt{HTML}, \texttt{DLL}, \texttt{SO}, and \texttt{CSS} files). \jar files also contain resources required by \mv to handle configurations and dependencies (\eg, \texttt{MANIFEST.MF} and \textit{pom.xml}).
 However, \jdbl is designed to debloat only executable code (\texttt{class} files).
 Therefore, we assess the impact of bytecode removal with respect to the executable code in the original bundle.